-This section shows how to make avocado egg salad fast, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make avocado egg salad fast, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Mash avocado.
-In a medium to large bowl, mash the avocado and lime juice with sea salt, leaving some chunks.
+In a medium to large bowl, use a fork to mash the avocado and lime juice with sea salt, leaving some chunks.